fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Julia Belluz, [I asked 8 researchers why the science of nutrition is so messy.
 Here’s what they said](https://www.vox.com/2016/1/14/10760622/nutrition-science-complicated), _Vox_, Aug 16, 2016.

 {% include alert.html class='danger' title='Reading Quiz' text="
-Just a basic reading quiz for today.
+Just a basic reading quiz for today that MUST BE DONE BEFORE MIDNIGHT on TUESDAY; a quiz explanation video will be available Wednesday.
 "%}

 ### Wed 11/18
-- Dariush Mozaffarian, Irwin Rosenberg, Ricardo Uauy, "History of modern nutrition science—implications for current research, dietary guidelines, and food policy", (_BMJ_ 2018;361:k2392).
+- Dariush Mozaffarian, Irwin Rosenberg, Ricardo Uauy, "History of modern nutrition science—implications for current research, dietary guidelines, and food policy", (_BMJ_ 2018; 361:k2392).

 {% include alert.html class='warning' title='NO READING REFLECTIONS' text="
 No reading responses due today, but look ahead to Friday.